dagraham/etm-tk/etmTk/help/PREFERENCES.md

 The command `running` is executed every `action_interval` minutes whenever the action timer is running and `paused` every minute when the action timer is paused.

-## agenda
+### agenda

+    agenda_days: 4,
     agenda_colors: 2,
-    agenda_days: 4,
     agenda_indent: 2,
     agenda_width1: 43,
     agenda_width2: 17,

-Sets the number of active days to display in agenda view and other parameters affecting the display in the CLI.
+Sets the number of days with scheduled items to display in agenda view and other parameters affecting the display in the CLI.

-## alert_default
+### alert_default

     alert_default: [m]